-Whether you’re looking for clarity about whether your child has a learning disability and/or needs an IEP assessment; trying to tease apart a complicated mental health issue in yourself, a family member, or a patient; or are wondering if your child is experiencing any adverse effects from family conflict, Dr. Dranoff can help!
+So, whether you’re looking for clarity about whether your child has a learning disability and/or needs accommodations or an IEP assessment; trying to tease apart a complicated mental health issue in yourself, a family member, or a patient; or are wondering if your child is experiencing any adverse effects from family conflict, we can help with this.
+(And if you want a second opinion about what your child’s school is saying because you’re not sure you agree, well, we can do that too!)

 Dr. Erik Dranoff is a licensed psychologist in New York (License Number: 021093-1) and New Jersey (License Number: 35SI00547000) and an Adjunct Professor in the Department of Psychology at William Patterson University.
 Dr. Dranoff is a graduate of the Ph.D.
 Program in Clinical Psychology at Fairleigh Dickinson University and completed his Pre-Doctoral Internship at Woodhull Medical and Mental Health Center in Brooklyn, New York.
 After Dr. Dranoff earned his doctorate, he completed the postdoctoral fellowship at the Northern Regional Diagnostic Center for Child Abuse and Neglect within Hackensack Medical Center (i.e. Audrey Hepburn Children’s House) where he obtained specialized training in the area of forensic mental health assessment.